 In connection with the acquisition of Sigma, we also amended and modified the terms of the Loan Facility with PNC to allow for Sigma to become a borrower under the Loan Facility.
 The cost of this amendment was \$42,500 and is being amortized over the remaining term of the Credit Facility.
-As a result of Sigma becoming a borrower under the Loan Facility, Sigma pledged all of its assets and properties to PNC to secure its obligations under the Loan Facility.
+As part of the amendment, Sigma Metals' pledged all of its assets and to PNC to secure the payment of its obligations under the Loan Facility.
 In addition to the foregoing the termination date of the Loan Facility was extended to April 30, 2010 and the maximum revolving advance amount was increased by \$2,000,000, from \$9,000,000 to \$11,000,000.